-Developments that support tourism-related and recreational enterprises will be welcomed and supported, especially where proposals meet the concept of sustainable rural tourism regarding green travel, sustainable employment and the production and consumption of local produce and materials.
+Developments that support tourism-related and recreational enterprises will be welcomed and supported, subject to the following conditions:

+- 1) Proposals meet the concept of sustainable rural tourism regarding green travel, sustainable employment and the production and consumption of local produce and materials. - 2) Proposals respect the character of the High Weald and have regard to the High Weald AONB Management Plan (2014 2019) and Rother District CS policy EN1 (Landscape Stewardship) and Rother District Council CS Policy EC6 (Tourism Activities & Facilities).